We’re Moving! Effective 2/15, our new address is: 2001 L Street, NW, Suite 500 PMB#50111, Washington, DC 20036

 FALSE.
 Advocates can become educated and able to understand and influence breast cancer research.
 Their perspective is key to finding answers.

-There was a time when patients and advocates were not included in the analysis of scientific research, clinical trials design and treatment options.
-That’s right—those personally and directly affected by decisions did not have a voice.
-Since its inception in 1991, NBCC has worked tirelessly to ensure that patient advocates are not only included in the process, but knowledgeable, contributing participants.
+There was a time when patients and advocates were not included in the analysis of scientific research, clinical trials design, and treatment options.
+Since its inception in 1991, NBCC has worked tirelessly to ensure that patient advocates are not only included in the process but also are knowledgeable, contributing participants.

 Project LEAD® is NBCC’s innovative science training program that provides a foundation of scientific knowledge upon which participants can strengthen and empower themselves as activists.
-Graduates of NBCC’s Project LEAD® workshop and other courses are equipped to better explain basic breast cancer science and research information to their colleagues, clients, friends and family.
-As critical thinkers of the breast cancer science that appears in the news every day, these advocates serve as a resource to their organizations, clients, community and constituency that they represent.
+Graduates of NBCC’s Project LEAD Institute and other courses are equipped to meaningfully participate in the research process and better explain basic breast cancer science and research information to their colleagues, clients, friends and family.
+As critical thinkers of the breast cancer science that appears in the news every day, these advocates serve as a resource to their organizations and the constituency that they represent.

 TRUE.
 The federal government funds a significant portion of research for many types of cancer.

-In 1992, NBCC launched its 300 Million More campaign to increase federal funding for breast cancer.
+In 1992, NBCC launched its 300 Million More campaign to increase federal funding for breast cancer research.
 It was a success, and in 1993 federal appropriations for breast cancer research rose to more than $400 million.
-The National Cancer Institute funding went from $100 million to $225 million, and $210 million of defense funding went to begin the Department of Defense Peer Reviewed Breast Cancer Research Program (DOD BCRP), all due to NBCC’s campaign.
+The National Cancer Institute funding went from $100 million to $225 million, and $210 million of defense funding went to launch the Department of Defense Peer Reviewed Breast Cancer Research Program (DOD BCRP), all due to NBCC’s campaign.

 Why is the Department of Defense funding breast cancer research?
 Learn more about the program’s creation, unique features and demonstrated success.
-In response to NBCC’s advocacy, Congress has approved more than $2 billion in funding since the program began in 1993.
+In response to NBCC’s ongoing grassroots advocacy, as of 2021, Congress has approved more than $4 billion in funding to the worldwide scientific community since the program began in 1993.

 In addition, the National Institutes of Health has provided significant funding for breast cancer research for decades.
 Since 2001, NIH has spent roughly a half-billion dollars each year on breast cancer research.